Blockchain Verification

 Step 1: Hashing the document

-When a document is anchored, Vilulia computes a SHA-256 hash of the document content.
+When a record is anchored, Vilulia computes a SHA-256 hash of its content.
+For files this is the file bytes; for settlements and awards it is the record data.
 SHA-256 is a one-way cryptographic function: the same document always produces the same hash, and any change — even a single character — produces a completely different hash.
 The hash acts as a unique fingerprint of the document at the moment of anchoring.

 Step 2: Writing to the blockchain